frikyng/repo_for_repoChat/Documentation.md

   - Do some dimensionality reduction analysis on each region or ROI
   - Correlate against behaviours

+> Note: The entire pipeline can be run
+>
+> * In command line step by step (see below)
+> * Automatically using `obj.process()` (see )
+> * step by step using a GUI

 #### Loading/object building

-This function is typically controlled by the constructor, although you can update the object later if you changed the list of recordings, or if you chaged the extraction method (e.g. new post-hoc MC, different mask...)
+This function is typically controlled by the constructor, although you can update the object later if you changed the list of recordings, or if you changed the extraction method (e.g. new post-hoc MC, different mask...)

 ```matlab
 %% Case 1